shreyan241/fastapi-grammar-corrector/README.md

 ## Usage

-1. Launch the application by running `main.py`.
+1. Launch the application by running `GrammarCorrector.exe` (for the executable version) or `python main.py` (if running from source).
 2. Select the input file (`.docx`, `.pdf`, or `.txt`).
 3. Choose the output file location.
 4. Select the language variant (American or British English).